 Landscape lighting can accentuate exterior plantings while providing way finding and a psychological sense of brightness.
 Too often, landscape lighting equipment uses high wattage sources, but it takes very little wattage (and lumens) to get a dramatic effect, if the landscape lighting is carefully prepared.
 Landscape lighting that relies primarily on downward lighting from trees or building eaves can be combined with small amounts of uplight to achieve this effect.
 Lamp wattages will be limited to 20W maximum light sources (1200 lumens per fixture, maximum), and specified fixtures will be carefully located, aimed, and louvered to maximize esthetic effect, while reducing glare and distraction.
-Landscape lighting will be extinguished at the curfew hour, except at areas where lighting is needed for safety such as parking and drop off areas.
+Landscape lighting will be extinguished at the curfew hour.